 Financial independence requires something in the range of 25x to 30x your anticipated annual spending in retirement.

-For term life insurance to make your remaining family financially independent, the lump sum payment should, when combined with assets already saved for retirement, leave them with 25x to 30x their anticipated annual expenses in your absence.
+For term life insurance to make your remaining family financially independent, the lump sum payment should, when combined with assets already saved for retirement, leave them with at least 25x to 30x their anticipated annual expenses in your absence.

 As your retirement assets grow, and the gap between your savings and FI number decreases, you need less life insurance.